 3.1.
 CONFIRMATION OF PARTICIPATION

-Approval of the entry vehicles shall be in accordance with the provisions stated in Article 2.
+Approval of the entry cars shall be in accordance with the provisions stated in Article 2.
 Confirmation of participation shall be provided exclusively in writing by email or postal letter.

 a) 100% if the applicant’s entry is rejected.

 b) 100% if the event is cancelled.

 If the participant cancels his/her participation within four weeks before the beginning of the event, i.e., after 18 August 2021, the entry fee you will NOT be refunded.
 If cancelling before 18 August 2021, a processing fee of € 300.00 will be deducted from the refund.

 If necessary, the provisions of these regulations can be amended by the organizer.
 Any change or additional provision will be published in a serially numbered and dated Implementation Order (Bulletin), which forms a constituent of these present regulations.
 Every Implementation Order published after beginning of administrative check, must be signed by the Chief Steward and/or Event Manager.
 These bulletins are a constituent of the regulations and will be published by the event organizing office on the notification board and/or can be distributed directly to entrants, who must acknowledge the instructions and confirm by signature; no exceptions are allowed during the course of the event.

 The Event Manager is entitled to apply the provisions of these regulations during the running of the event.
 Any unexpected case will be investigated and decided by the Chief Steward.
 In dubious cases, the GERMAN TEXT of these regulations shall be definitive.